Baked Churros

 Are Baked Churros Better Than Fried Churros?

 I seriously have been on the craziest cinnamon and sugar kick as of lately.
-After indulging in too many slices of Homemade Cinnamon Swirl Bread I made these oven baked churros to take down to my mom's last weekend.
-At first, she wondered if it's possible to cook churros in the oven and have them taste as good as deep fried churros.
+After indulging in too many slices of Homemade Cinnamon Swirl Bread I made these oven baked churros to take down to my mom’s last weekend.
+At first, she wondered if it’s possible to bake churros in the oven and have them taste as good as deep fried churros.

 She just raved about them once she tried them!
 She was a little unsure before she got a taste of those little heavenly choux pastry sticks.